rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 4. Added some comments explaining code functionality in main.py

 **Thoughts:** Today was a bit rushed.
 So I focused on bug fixes an performance improvements.
 Added some shorthand commands for more fun interacting with the computer.

+### Day 11: February 23rd, 2022
+##### Tutorial

+**Today's Progress:**
+1. Added skip feature to prologue().
+2. Created a tutorial() function to teach the users how to play.
+3. Modified prologue() story.
+4. Created future logic for master control panel.

+**Thoughts:** I'm often going back to the prologue() function to tweak it.
+At some point, it might get completely re-written.
+Depending on the direction the story takes.
+Added the tutorial() function which only covers the help command right now.
+It's better than nothing lol.
+I didn't feel as though it was necessary to cover inventory commands or movement commands.
+At least, not yet.
+I'll need to ask someone about this.
+It might be simple for me to use, but for someone who's never played a text adventure before, it might not be so intuitive.

+The prototype is getting closer to completion.
+I believe I have all of the primary functions created except for save_game() and load_game().
+These I'll create once the first 3 puzzles rooms have been completed.
+I'm ballparking 10 puzzles rooms per chapter would be a good size for a game.
+With 10 chapters needed to complete the game.
+I'd like the save_game() and load_game functions to leave the player off at the last puzzle they were attempting to solve.
+Though, I might make some checkpoints.

+We're getting into the territory of story writing now, and I can't say this is my strongest suit.
+So much of it is new.
+I'm hoping I can write a really engaging story that will be enjoyable to play through.
+I'd especially like the puzzles to be challenging, but fair.
+I'll have to put a lot of time and effort into working out these mechanics and story.
+But the payoff will be well worth it.